 During the course of each year, the Board receives and reviews a wide variety of materials relating to the nature, quality and extent of the services provided by the Advisor to the Funds, including reports on each Fund's investment results, portfolio composition, portfolio trading practices, and other matters.
-In addition, in connection with the Board's annual review of the Agreement, the Trustees requested and reviewed supplementary information from the Advisor that included materials and analysis about the Funds' investment results and advisory fees; information about the services provided by the Advisor to the Funds, such as compliance monitoring and portfolio trading practices, and the risks assumed by the Advisor in connection with those services; information about the services provided and the fees charged by the Advisor to its institutional and other clients employing similar strategies, including comparisons of those services and fees to the services and fees for the Funds; and information about the Advisor's practices to evaluate and compensate its investment personnel.
+In addition, in connection with the Board's annual review of the Agreement, the Trustees requested and reviewed supplementary information from the Advisor that included materials and analysis about the Funds' investment results and advisory fees; information about the services provided by the Advisor to the Funds, such as compliance monitoring and portfolio trading practices, and the risks assumed by the Advisor in connection with those services; information about the services provided and the fees charged by the Advisor to its institutional and other clients employing similar strategies, including comparisons of those services and fees to the services and fees for the Funds; financial and profitability information regarding the Advisor and its relationship with the Funds; and information about the Advisor's investment and other personnel providing services to the Funds, as well as the Advisor's practices to evaluate and compensate its investment personnel.
 The Trustees also obtained and reviewed information from FUSE Research Network LLC, an independent third-party data provider, comparing the Funds' investment results and fees and expenses to those of peer groups and categories of funds identified by FUSE as similar to the Funds.